canonical/synapse-operator/docs/explanation/charm-architecture.md

 This shows there are 3 containers - the two named above, as well as a container for the charm code itself.

-And if you run `kubectl describe pod synapse-0`, all the containers will have as Command ```/charm/bin/pebble```.
-That's because Pebble is responsible for the processes startup as explained above.
+All containers will have the command `/charm/bin/pebble`.
+Pebble is responsible for service management, as explained above. processes startup as explained above.

 ## OCI images